microsoft/lisa/docs/run_test/microsoft_tests.rst

 Advanced
 ~~~~~~~~

-If you want to verify on specified conditions, like to select some VM
+If you want to verify on specified conditions, like to select some VM size in
-size in azure, or select test cases by names, learn more from `runbook
+azure, or select test cases by names, learn more from :doc:`runbook reference
-reference <runbook.html>`__.
+<runbook>`.

 Test cases specification
 ------------------------